 IFRS 9 is effective for annual periods beginning on or after 1 January 2018 (tentative).
 IFRS 9 addresses the classification and measurement of financial assets.
 The publication of IFRS 9 represents the completion of the first part of a three-part project to replace IAS 39 'Financial Instruments: Recognition and Measurement'.
 IFRS 9 enhances the ability of investors and other users of financial information to understand the accounting of financial assets and reduces complexity.
-OCL is currently investigating the impact of IFRS 9 on the consolidated financial statements.
+Management has determined that the impact of IFRS 9 on the group's financial statements will be immaterial.